 Traces of the tramline become elusive.
-Expectations of finding a narrow strip of slightly-raised land continuing across the boggy ground — perhaps still used as a pathway — are confounded.
-Perhaps the other other end of the tramline, at the canalside, might offer a clue.
+Confounding expectations, there is no narrow strip of raised land, perhaps still used as a pathway, crossing the boggy ground.
+Signs of the route are no longer visible.
+Perhaps the other other end of the tramline, at the canalside, might offer a clue to its path?
 There may be the remains of a jetty or quayside loading point beside the waterway.
 Squelching through marshland in his wellies, heading towards the canal, Paul says that this boggy ground was likely to be a ‘glacial legacy’ created when a glacier or ‘dead ice’ from the last Ice Age finally melted and left a poorly drained hollow.
 Dead ice is a large chunk of frozen water left behind as the ice sheet melts, which itself takes hundreds or thousands of years to melt.
 Paul says that this type of boggy ground is called ‘deranged drainage’; it’s not part of a river network.

 At the canalside, there are the sandstone footings of a row of miners’ cottages: Kenmure Row.
 The row of cottages stood here from the 1860s until at least the 1930s.
 Among the sandstone there is a chunk of granite: an erratic deposited here by human, or glacial, forces?
 Further along the canal are vestiges of a stone jetty.
 Nearby, beside an electricity pylon, traces of three tracks form a triangle: a turning point for the tram carts used to haul stone to the canal.
 The grass near here is charred black.
 Piles of bottles and cans mark it as a local drinking spot.